Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 You're already a multi-multi-millionaire, but you're still pushing that agenda super hard at every opportunity.

-I can answer this.
+No, no, I can answer that.

-One glass thing we could say.
+One last thing could you say.

-I don't believe that Tony Blair just genuinely loves the idea so much, just in and of himself, that he will spend untold time and energy on still pushing it years and years and years later.
+I don't believe that Tony Blair just genuinely loves the idea so much, just in and off himself, that he will spend untold time and energy on still pushing it years and years and years later.

 No, no, no, no.